Updated Summer 2016

-- The City Council has contracted with Colorado Mosquito Control for monitoring mosquitoes, larviciding and spraying.
+- The City Council has contracted with Colorado Mosquito Control for monitoring mosquitoes and spraying.
 This link provides home and personal protection tips, information about City of Fort Collins action, information about managing mosquito breeding sites and more.

 - Larimer County

-- Statistics on diagnosed West Nile virus cases in Larimer County, West Nile frequently asked questions, suggestions for self-protection and more.
+- Statistics on diagnosed West Nile virus cases in Larimer County, West Nile frequently asked questions, suggestions for protecting yourself from mosquito bites and more.

 - Larimer County Notification of Mosquito Spraying